wwtinwhu/kalibr_allan/ReadMe.md

     * Example: `rosrun bagconvert bagconvert imu.bag /imu/data`
     * imu.bag is your bag name; /imu/data is your imu topic
 3. Run the included matlab scripts to generate an allan deviation plot for the readings
     * If using the parallel version, it uses the matlab parallel toolbox
     * Need to specify the mat file that the bagconverter made, and the rate of IMU messages
+    * first run SCRIPT_allan_matparallel.m  to get the allan deviation result; second run SCRIPT_process_results.m to plot it
+    * the path in two m file need to change
 4. Interpret the generated charts to find noise values
     * Run the process results script
     * Will fit a -1/2 line to the left side of the allan plot